JannisX11/blockbench-plugins/plugins/animation_utils/README.md

 ```
 npm run build
 ```
 This will first run prebuild/pretest/test scripts, then build the plugin and automatically update the [plugins.json](../../plugins.json) manifest with your settings.

+Then, update the [CHANGELOG](./CHANGELOG.md) to add patch notes for the new version.

 Double-check everything looks right, then commit and make a PR to [JannisX11/blockbench-plugins](https://github.com/JannisX11/blockbench-plugins) to release the plugin.

 Note that it is possible to skip pre-build scripts by running:
 ```